grodansparadis/node-vscp-tcp/README_tcpip.md

 })
 ```

 Several of the commands above is sent using **sendcommand**.
 This command allows for sending any command and argument and the response will be a response object with information about the outcome of the command.
-For example  the user command reponse is
+For example  the user command response is

 ```javascript
 { command: 'USER',